 - Target CPA (Cost-Per-Acquisition)

-Target Return on Ad Spend is a bidding strategy that optimizes for conversion value.
+The Target Return on Ad Spend bid strategy tells Google Ads to optimize for conversion value and you set a target for your ROAS.
 It will use your previous conversion data and campaign data to optimize your campaign for a specific percentage return on your advertising spend.

 If you create a campaign for an ecommerce store, you want to use import your conversions and conversion value for tracking, and then use the Target ROAS bid strategy.
 If you are spending $10 per day for example, you can optimize for a 200% Return on Ad Spend (ROAS) so for every $10 you spend, your campaign returns $20 in revenue.